tweag/nickel/HACKING.md

 There is a WebAssembly (WASM) version of the REPL, which is used for the online playground on [nickel-lang.org][nickel-lang.org].
-To ease the build, we use the `nickel-repl` located in `nickel-wasm-repl`, which just wraps and re-export the `nickel-lang` with the right settings for building to WebAssembly.
+To ease the build, we use the `nickel-repl` located in `nickel-wasm-repl`, which just wraps and re-export the `nickel-lang-lib` with the right settings for building to WebAssembly.

 The Nix flake has also an output to do the whole build, but incremental compilation is not as good as with direct usage of `cargo`.